apollostream/College_Scorecard/README.md

 You'll need to download the SQLITE version of the College Scorecard database from Kaggle:
 +  [database.sqlite](https://www.kaggle.com/kaggle/college-scorecard/downloads/database.sqlite)

-Place the databse in your `../input` folder.
+Place the database in your `../input` folder.
 And place each of these scripts in your `../working` folder, which you'll set as your working directory using the R `setwd(...)` function.
 (I.e., `input` and `working` should be sibling folders residing in the same folder.)

 # Kaggle Script: Part 1